VictorAvelar/mollie-api-go/docs/v3-upgrade.md

 ## Other changes

-- All the tests are not using testify.Suite
+- All the tests are now using testify.Suite
-- Removed the examples tests as it was not accurate nor well implemented.
+- Removed the example tests as it was not accurate nor well implemented.
 - Remove CHANGELOG.md as the releases now provide a more accurate report of changes.
 - Some typos were fixed on several query serializable param tags
 - Client now contains helpers for the used http actions (get, post, patch & delete) to simplify the way the requests are dispatched.